Personal Immigration

 For immigration purposes, Subject Access Requests are usually made to large government bodies like UKVI, HMPO, HMRC or ACRO (the police).
 The ways these SARs are made are set out below.
 It is important to note that not being able to answer all the questions or provide all the documents asked for should not prevent you from making a SAR.
 As long as you are able to prove who you are, you should be able to get the information you require.

-Subject Access Requests to UK Visas and Immigration
+5. How to Make a Subject Access Request to UK Visas and Immigration (UKVI)

 To make a Subject Access Request to UKVI, you use the online application form.
 You are asked to include a certified copy of your photo identification (e.g. your passport), a letter giving permission for your records to be sent to you or your representative, and if you are applying for a child under 12 years old, proof of your relationship to them (e.g. their birth certificate showing you as their parent).